Burghelea conjecture and asymptotic dimension of groups: Statement and discussion of the conjectures

 \begin{rem} We will collect now the known results about the Burghelea conjecture with $\IQ$-coefficients (some of the results hold for more general coefficients than $\IQ$, but we will not mention this in our breakdown).

 \begin{enumerate} \item Burghelea himself noted \cite[Section IV]{burghelea} that his conjecture is true for every fundamental group of a compact, negatively curved Riemannian manifold.

 \item Eckmann showed \cite{eckmann} that the Burghelea conjecture is true for every group~$G$ with $\hd_\IQ(G) < \infty$ and belonging to one of the following classes: nilpotent groups, torsion-free solvable groups, linear groups over fields of characteristic $0$, and groups of rational cohomological dimension $\le 2$.\footnote{By a result of Chiswell \cite{chiswell} $1$-relator groups have rational cohomological dimension bounded from above by $2$.
-Examples of $1$-relator groups are the Baumslag--Solitar groups.}
+Examples of $1$-relator groups are the Baumslag--Solitar groups.} The latter implies that the Burghelea conjecture is true for all groups satisfying \Poincare duality of dimension $2$ over $\IQ$ or of dimension $3$ over $\IZ$ (Eckmann \cite[Theorem~8]{eckmann_2}).

 \item Ji showed \cite[Theorem 4.3]{ji_nilpotency} that groups of polynomial growth, arithmetic groups and hyperbolic groups satisfy the Burghelea conjecture.

 Furthermore, he proved some closure properties of the class of groups that he investigated (groups from this class satisfy the Burghelea conjecture and this class contains the aforementioned classes of groups).